 TEACHERS AND TEACHINGS

-Tulku Sang-ngag Rinpoche with his brother, Namchak Khenpo, teach year-round at the Ewam International Centers.
-Namchak Khenpo, the brother and spiritual heir of Tulku Sang-ngag Rinpoche, was born in Eastern Tibet in 1965.
+Khen Rinpoche, the brother and spiritual heir of Tulku Sang-ngag Rinpoche, was born in Eastern Tibet in 1965.
 As a young monk, Khenpo studied all aspects of Buddhism.
 Khenpo then traveled to Mysore, India where he had the good fortune to meet His Holiness, Penor Rinpoche and begin studying at His Holiness’s Nyingma College, Namdrol Ling Shedra.
 He graduated after nine years as a Do-Ngag Rabjampa, Master of Sutra and Tantra, the highest academic degree.

-To find out more about upcoming retreats in the USA, CLICK HERE.
+To find out more about upcoming retreats in the USA, Click Here.